vrunoa/macos-setup/README.md

-# A guide to setup a new laptop
+# A helper to setup a new laptop

 ## Requirements